cybertraining-dsc/fa20-523-307/project/project.md

 ## 3. Data Cleaning and Preprocessing

-The data obtained needs to be cleaned and pre-processed in order to make it reliable for analysis.
+The data obtained needs to be cleaned and pre-processed in order to make it reliable for analysis through the use of Pandas, Regex, and Matplotlib.

 ### 3.1 Twitter Data